Black Women

 Freeda Foreman’s Death: What Happened?

-Freeda Foreman was reportedly found dead in her apartment in Houston, Texas, on March 10, 2019 under questionable circumstances.
+Reportedly, someone found Freeda Foreman dead in her apartment in Houston, Texas, on March 10, 2019, under questionable circumstances.
 According to the autopsy reports from the Harris County Institute of Forensic Sciences, Texas, Freeda died March 8 due to suicide.

 Freeda hung herself and died due to asphyxiation.
 A member of the family discovered her corpse at her Texas home on March 10.

 As of this point, it is unclear why Freeda might have taken her own life.
-Although boxing is associated with Chronic Traumatic Encephalopathy (CTE), no testes were conducted on Freeda.
+Although boxing associates with Chronic Traumatic Encephalopathy (CTE), no one conducted tests on Freeda.

 CTE is a progressive degenerative disease of the brain found in people with a history of repetitive brain trauma.
 It has been known that boxing can cause CTE since the 1920s.
 However, a person can only be diagnosed with it after death as the damage to the brain can only be found out during autopsy.